vivek0240/gplayforAndroid/FAQ.md

  5. Wipe the Dalvik & cache
  6. Reboot

 NOTE: YOU WILL LOSE ALL OF YOUR DATA AND APPLICATION SETTINGS using this method.
-Be sure to do a nandroid backup prior in case you want to restore later.
+Be sure to do a [NANDroid backup](http://forum.xda-developers.com/wiki/NANDroid) prior in case you want to restore later.

 ####2.
 I'm having a problem with my Open GApps install.
 What information do you need to help me?